 Queensmead Primary Academy

 Here at Queensmead Primary Academy we offer an exciting and engaging curriculum which meets the needs of all our pupils.

 As well as Reading, Writing and Maths, a range of curriculum subjects are taught through a thematic approach.
 For example, Year 1 all become 'Street Detectives' in their first geography topic which investigates our local area.

 All topics begin with a 'hook' for learning which could be a trip, visitor or other event to set the scene for effective learning.
-Year 5 have already visited the seaside on their day trip to Hunstanton as a starting point for their 'Forces of Nature' topic.

 Parents are fully informed about the content of the curriculum in our overview sheets which are sent home prior to the start of the topic.
 In this way we hope that parents are more fully able to support their child's learning at home.